 A: There is no online portion unless a student is funded through OVA.
 In this case, the state of Michigan does require online portions for each class (as OVA is funded as a virtual school).
 The state has recently increased these online demands for both core and elective classes.
 Because of this we have scheduled time to fulfill these online requirements (OBUZZ and Haiku) together during our Tues. and Thurs. time on-site, supervised by an OVA mentor.

 Q: Do Fusion students have to take standardized state tests?

 A: Fusion students don't, per se, but if you are part of OVA, you take the tests like all the other state funded kids.
 (If you choose to self-pay tuition as a traditional homeschooler, you will not be required to take ANY tests.)

 Just a personal note here: I'm not a fan of standardized testing.
 (Does anyone know someone who IS a fan??)
 BUT we try to make it fun and get it over with as painlessly as possible.
 AND I have noticed that it helps my kids get ready for the test environment of ACTs and SATs.
 (Oh!
 And OVA pays for those expensive tests, too, so that's a plus!)

 Q: Are there any costs or fees that students will be responsible for?

 A: Yes.
 There is a $50 registration fee for each student (to cover registration costs.)
 This will NOT be assessed until the final step of enrollment - an in-person interview to make sure all your questions have been answered.
-(There is NO COST to fill out the registration papers to hold a spot for your student.)
+(There is NO COST to fill out the initial registration.

 Other optional (not required) costs may include: